Explore UCD

 MMus 2022

 I loved how we were introduced to so many new ideas and concepts.
 I really appreciated the support that I got from my peers and my mentors.
 My supervisor was really helpful at all times.
-As well as her support, the other lecturers were always one email away, there were always there to help and support us.
-These were the best things that I experienced while studying in UCD.
+As well as her support, the other lecturers were always one email away, they were always there to help and support us.

 MMus Music & Culture (Z357) Full Time